Pioneer packs

 Day 2:

-You're completely away from civilization and the first place you come to is Gudenå Camping, located in Brestenbro - you'll have to pay a small fee to dock here.
-They have a nice cafeteria here.
+You are completely away from civilization, and the first place you come to is Gudenå Camping, which is located in Brestenbro – here you have to pay a small fee to moor.
+They have a lovely cafeteria here.
 After Brestenbro the water is deeper and the river a little wider.
 At Bredvadmølle there is a rest area with a toilet, which you find by turning right just before Bredvad Bro.
-Shortly after sailing under Bredvad Bridge, you'll come to Bredvad Lake, which you sail through and then keep right, where you'll find Vestbirk Camping.
-At Vestbirk Camping you can stock up on provisions and satisfy your hunger in their grill bar.
+Shortly after you have sailed under Bredvad Bro, you will come to Bredvad Sø, which you sail through and then keep to the right, where you will find Vestbirk Camping.
+At Vestbirk Camping you can stock up on supplies and satisfy your hunger in their grill bar.

 The stretch towards Voervadsbro is one of the river's most beautiful.
-After Vestbirk Camping, keep right and sail through a small canal (remember to keep right).
-You'll pass through the upper part of Naldal Lake and into Vestbirk Lake, where you'll pass through another canal.
-You'll reach Vestbirk Hydroelectric Power Station, which is definitely worth a visit.
-At Vestbirk Hydroelectric Power Station, the canoe must be "carried" across with the designated canoe carts.
+After Vestbirk Camping, keep to the right, after which you sail through a small canal (Remember to keep to the right).
+You go through the upper part of Naldal Sø and into Vestbirk Sø, where you then have to go through a canal again.
+You reach Vestbirk Vandkraftværk, which is definitely worth a visit.
+At Vestbirk Vandkraftværk, the canoe must be "carried" over with the canoe trolleys intended for this.

-When you arrive at Voervadsbro Teltplads, set up camp for the night - don't miss the restaurant Det Lille Røgeri.
+When you arrive at Voervadsbro Teltplads, set up camp for the night - don't cheat yourself out of visiting the restaurant Det Lille Røgeri.
 It is located 5 min. walk from the campsite.
 In the restaurant, which is also a shop, you can eat your fill of delicacies.
-In the shop you can buy Italian specialties, smoked trout and homemade fish cakes in addition to a few groceries.
-You can order picnic baskets in advance.
-Groceries or breakfast can be delivered to the site by contacting Sdr.
-Vissing Torvehal no later than 16:00 the day before.
+In the shop, in addition to a few groceries, you can buy Italian specialities, smoked trout and homemade fish cakes.
+Order picnic baskets in advance.
+Delivery of groceries or breakfast to the site by contacting Sdr.
+Vissing Torvehal no later than 4 pm the day before.

 Day 3:

-You have about 1.5 hours sailing time to Klostermølle This stretch is one of the river's most beautiful experiences.
-You sail through jungle-like vegetation, narrow passages and wide rapids.
-It is important to stay in the channel where the river is deepest, otherwise you risk getting stuck with the canoe.
-Just before you arrive at Klostermølle, you will sail on the Klosterkanal.
+You have approx. 1.5 hours of sailing to Klostermølle.
+This stretch is one of the river's most beautiful experiences.
+You sail through a jungle-like vegetation, narrow passages and wide rapids.
+It is important to stay in the stream, where the river is deepest, otherwise you risk getting stuck with the canoe.
+Just before you arrive at Klostermølle, you sail on the Klosterkanalen.

-When you arrive at Klostermølle campsite, you will need to pull the canoes onto the shore as there is a canoe carry-over.
-Remember to use the designated canoe carts for this.
+When you arrive at Klostermølle Teltplads, you must pull the canoes ashore, as there is a portage of the canoe.
+Remember to use the canoe trolleys intended for this.

-Klostermølle is worth a visit in any case.
-There is an old dam that was first established by the monks back in the 13th century at Vor Kloster.
-You can also see an old drying barn for cardboard production, an exhibition about history and nature, and a bird tower with a beautiful view of Mossø.
+Klostermølle is definitely worth a visit.
+Here is an old damming, which was first established by the monks back in the 13th century at Vor Kloster.
+There is also the possibility to see an old drying barn for cardboard production, an exhibition about the history and nature, as well as a bird tower with a very nice view over Mossø.
 Here you will also find the path to Sukkertoppen, which is 108 meters high.
 From the top there is a magnificent view.

-The river winds beautifully through the landscape and the course is set towards Gammel Rye and Emborg Bro, where there is a rest area with toilet and tables/benches in both places.
+The river meanders beautifully through the landscape and the course is set for Gammel Rye and Emborg Bro, where there are both rest areas with toilets and table/bench sets.

-To get to Ry, you need to cross Birksø.
-To cross Birksø, keep left in Åløbet.
-Here there is a canal established for a short crossing - remember to use the designated canoe carts, which will typically be on the other side.
-If you sail to the right after this, you will arrive at Ry boat harbor, the rowing club and Skimminghøj Teltplads.
-It's easy to moor at the campsite and walk up to Ry town, where there are shopping and places to eat - make sure to stock up on water as there is no possibility of this at Alling Vest Teltplads.
+To get to Ry, you have to go over to Birksø.
+To get over to Birksø, keep to the left in Åløbet.
+Here a canal has been established for a short portage – remember to use the canoe trolleys intended for this, which will typically be on the other side.
+If you sail to the right after this, you will arrive at Ry marina, the rowing club and Skimminghøj Teltplads.
+It is easy to moor at the campsite and go up to Ry town, where there are shopping and dining options – be sure to stock up on water as well, as there is no possibility for this at Alling Vest Teltplads.

 Alling Vest Teltplads is a fantastic intimate site.
-It's an incredibly beautiful area that is protected and the area offers many opportunities for fantastic hikes.
-Camp here for the night.
+It is an incredibly beautiful area which is protected, and the area offers many opportunities for fantastic hikes.
+Here you set up camp for the night.

 Day 4: